QLD 4305 Census 2021 + Live DA Data

 Is Newtown safe?

-Detailed crime statistics are not available for Newtown in this dataset, making a direct comparison vs state or national crime rates impossible.
+Detailed crime statistics are not available for Newtown in this dataset, making a direct comparison vs state or national rates impossible.
 As contextual indicators, 76.7% of residents stayed at the same address between Census periods, a stable rather than high-churn profile.
 Housing stress is low: rent-to-income is 16.8% and mortgage-to-income is 20.0%, both below the 30% threshold.
-The unemployment rate of 6.8% is above the national average of approximately 4%.
+The unemployment rate of 6.8% is higher than the national average of approximately 4%.

 Is Newtown good for property investment?